dgeb/json-api/format/index.md

 ## Introduction <a href="#introduction" id="introduction" class="headerlink">¶</a>

-JSON API is a media type ([`application/vnd.api+json`](http://www.iana.org/assignments/media-types/application/vnd.api+json)) that specifies how a client should request that resources be fetched or modified and how a server should respond to those requests.
+JSON API specifies how a client should request that resources be fetched or modified and how a server should respond to those requests.
 JavaScript Object Notation (JSON) [[RFC4627](http://tools.ietf.org/html/rfc4627)] is used for the exchange of data.

 JSON API is designed to minimize both the number of requests and the amount of data transmitted between clients and servers.
 Many of the optional features in JSON API are aimed at furthering this goal.

 A JSON API server supports fetching of resources through the HTTP method GET.
+The [`application/vnd.api+json`](http://www.iana.org/assignments/media-types/application/vnd.api+json) media type, which allows for the linking and inclusion of related documents, is used for responses.

-In order to support creating, updating and deleting resources, it must support use of the HTTP methods POST, PUT and DELETE, respectively.
+In order to support creating, updating and deleting resources, a JSON API server must support use of the HTTP methods POST, PUT and DELETE, respectively.
+The media type [`application/json`](http://www.iana.org/assignments/media-types/application/json) is used for requests.

 A JSON API server may also optionally support modification of resources with the HTTP PATCH method [[RFC5789](http://tools.ietf.org/html/rfc5789)] and the JSON Patch format [[RFC6902](http://tools.ietf.org/html/rfc6902)].
 JSON Patch support is possible because, conceptually, JSON API represents all of a domain's resources as a single JSON document that can act as the target for operations.
 Resources are grouped at the top level of this document according to their type.
 Each resource can be identified at a unique path within this document.